Piece of Mind

 Piece of Mind is the fourth studio album by English heavy metal band Iron Maiden.
 It was released on 16 May 1983 in the United Kingdom by EMI Records and in the United States by Capitol Records.
-It was the first album to feature drummer Nicko McBrain, who had recently left the band Trust and has been Iron Maiden's drummer ever since.
+It was the first album to feature drummer Nicko McBrain, who had recently left the band Trust.

-Piece of Mind was a mostly critical and commercial success, reaching number three on the UK Albums Chart and achieving platinum certification in the UK and North America.
+Piece of Mind was a critical and commercial success, reaching number three on the UK Albums Chart and achieving platinum certification in the UK and North America.

 Background

 In December 1982, drummer Clive Burr ended his association with the band due to personal and tour schedule problems and was replaced by Nicko McBrain, previously of French band Trust, as well as Pat Travers and Streetwalkers.
 Soon afterwards, the band went to Jersey to compose the songs, taking over the hotel Le Chalet (as it was out of season) and rehearsing in its restaurant.
 In February, the band journeyed for the first time to the Bahamas to record the album at Nassau's Compass Point Studios.
 Recordings were finished in March, and the album was later mixed at Electric Lady Studios in New York City.

 This is the first of four Iron Maiden albums that were not named after a song featured on the album itself (though the lyrics in the song "Still Life" contain the expression "peace of mind").
 Originally, the release's working title was Food for Thought—once the band had decided that Eddie would be lobotomised on the front cover—until the band came up with the title Piece of Mind in a pub in Jersey during the album's writing stage.